 Though the Greeks who accompanied Alexander have much to say about India in general, they have little to say about Taxila.
 It was the first great city where a western foreign was stirred by the sight of ascetics practicing their austerities beneath the burning Indian Sun.

-The type of Bramans with shaven head might have been Buddhist monks, already teaching Buddhist doctrine in Taxila.
+The type of Brahmans with shaven head might have been Buddhist monks, already teaching Buddhist doctrine in Taxila.
 Right after Ashoka converted himself to Buddhist, he sent Buddhist missionaries to Parthia for extending Buddhism to the West.
-The Koshan who were Buddhists stationing at Parthia were first though as of Central Asian making their ways to drive out the Kambojan out of Parthia.
-Evidences also show that they might have been the same Kambojan of Partia who had been converted to Buddhism by the Ashoka's missionary delegation.
+The Kushan who were Buddhists stationing at Parthia were first though as of Central Asian making their ways to drive out the Kambojan out of Parthia.
+Evidences also show that they might have been the same Kambojan of Partia who had been converted to Buddhism by the Ashoka' s missionary delegation.

 - The Birth of Zeus

 According to Greek mythology, Zeus was hidden from his father Chronos and was raised at Crete.
-Chronos was quoted of Titanic background, a close connection to Seth of the Simha dynasty who in turns had been identified as the Kambuja rulership of Daya Desa.
+Chronos was quoted of Titanic background, a close connection to Seth of the Simha dynasty who in turns had been identified as the Kambuja rulers of Daya-Desa.
 After subduing his father Chronos, Zeus ruled the world along with his other two brothers Hades and Poseidon.

 - The three Phases of the Sakan Development

-Scholars distinguish three phases of Sakan development with each one corresponding to a warrior tribe of the steppes: the Parthian, the Mongolians and the Huns.
-The Tai tradition, in addition, identifies three Sakan leaderships that seemingly ruling over each one of the Sakan tribes: the Kambojan Khek, the Tartaric Khan, and the Cham of Po Vamsa (Xiang-mai: The Nan-tchao Connection: The Tai and Lao cosmology).
+Scholars distinguish three phases of Sakan development with each one corresponding to the rise of a warrior tribemen of the steppes along with their own leaders.
+In the west they were known through their military campaigns as the Parthian, the Mongolians and the Huns.
+In addition, the Tai tradition identifies three Sakan leaderships that seemingly ruling over each one of the Sakan tribes: the Kambojan Khek, the Tartaric Khan, and the Cham of Po Vamsa (Xiang-Mai: The Nan-Tchao Connection: The Tai and Lao cosmology).

 - the Heaven Kingdom

-Extracted from the Sumerian tablets, the story of Separation of heaven from the earth might reveals the start of political separation between the East and the West.
+Extracted from the Sumerian tablets, the story of Separation of heaven and the earth might reveals the start of political separation between the East and the West.
 While the earth God Enki stayed still in Egypt, we see the Heaven God An and his kingdom were drifting to the East.
-At the end, Anyang settled itself in the eastern tip of the Chinese continent that made China becoming the heaven kingdom.
-Indra or the king of Heaven was no other than the Chinese rulers of the Shang dynasty.
+At the end of the separation, Anyang settled itself in the eastern tip of the Chinese continent and that China Claimed itself since then as the Heaven Kingdom.
+Indra or the king of Heaven was no other than the Chinese rulers of the Shang Dynasty.